AndreaDejanGrande/Triglav/doc/FAQ.md

 Stratum is a protocol designed for pooled mining in such a way as to minimise the amount of network communications, yet scale to hardware of any speed.
-If a pool has stratum support (and most public ones do), sgminer will automatically detect it and switch to the support as advertised if it can.
-If you input the stratum port directly into your configuration, or use the special prefix `stratum+tcp://` instead of `http://`, sgminer will ONLY try to use stratum protocol mining.
+If a pool has stratum support (and most public ones do), Triglav will automatically detect it and switch to the support as advertised if it can.
+If you input the stratum port directly into your configuration, or use the special prefix `stratum+tcp://` instead of `http://`, Triglav will ONLY try to use stratum protocol mining.
 The advantages of stratum to the miner are no delays in getting more work for the miner, less rejects across block changes, and far less network communications for the same amount of mining hashrate.
-If you do not wish sgminer to automatically switch to stratum protocol even if it is detected, add the `--fix-protocol` option.
+If you do not wish Triglav to automatically switch to stratum protocol even if it is detected, add the `--fix-protocol` option.